-Whistleblower Protection Enhancement Act of 2012, OIG has designated a Whistleblower Protection Ombudsman to educate Department of Commerce employees about prohibitions on retaliation for protected disclosures, as well as the rights and remedies against retaliation for protected disclosures for those who have made or are contemplating making a protected disclosure.
-Employees can contact the Whistleblower Protection Ombudsman at 202.482.1099 or at
+Whistleblower Protection Enhancement Act of 2012 (WPEA), the OIG designated a Whistleblower Protection Coordinator.
+The Whistleblower Protection Coordinator's role is to educate Department of Commerce employees about prohibitions on retaliation for protected disclosures, and their rights and remedies if retaliation occurs as a result of making protected disclosures.

 How to File Whistleblower Reprisal Complaints

 If an adverse personnel action has been taken or threatened against you in reprisal for making a disclosure of wrongdoing within your operating unit to the OIG, or elsewhere, you may submit a complaint directly to the OIG Hotline, or to the Office of Special Counsel, which can seek disciplinary action against any employee who commits a